ward/csopl-project/README.md

 ### Type checking

 The type checker resides in `Main.hs` under the name `findType`.
-Though this simply immediately calls `getType` with a starting environment.
-Following the rules as described in the book, it finds out the type of an expression by recursively finding the types of the subexpressions that are of relevance.
+Though this simply immediately calls `getTypeAll` with a starting environment.
+At this point there is a list of expressions `Exp`.
+Actual analysis of each is done in `getType`.
+Following the rules as described in the book, this function finds out the type of an expression by recursively finding the types of the subexpressions that are of relevance.
+It is aided in this endeavour by `getKind`, which allows to find the kind of a type expression, and `eqType` which handles type equivalence.

-For example, `(if t1 t2 t3)` will be of type `T` if `t1` is of type `Bool`, `t2` is of type `T` and `t3` is of type `T`.
+As a very simple example, `(if t1 t2 t3)` will be of type `T` if `t1` is of type `Bool`, `t2` is of type `T` and `t3` is of type `T`.
 So the types of the three arguments are checked to see if things add up.
 The base cases are `true`, `false` and `0` which are of type `bool`, `bool` and `int`, respectively.

-If something is badly typed, an error is thrown. (yes, I realize this isn't very Haskell-y)
+If something is badly typed, an error is thrown.

 ### Evaluator

-The evaluator is also defined in `Main.hs`, under the name `eval`.
+The evaluator is also defined in `Main.hs`, under the name `evalAll` which, like `getTypeAll` does to `getType`, offloads the actual work to `eval`.
 Before evaluating an expression, it evaluates its terms as needed - in accordance with the rules as described in the book.
-After this, pattern matching is used to be able to apply the correct rule.

-Note that a function was added to convert a `Value` (that is, something at the end of a chain of evaluation) back to an `Exp` as sometimes the result of an evaluation would require a new evaluation on a different expression.
-Needing this helper function was a consequence of deciding to use a different type as the return type of the evaluation function.
+Afterwards the actual evaluation takes place (computation rule).

+### Other

+A few substitution functions are present which are needed in both the type checker and the evaluator.
+Finally there is also a helper function which checks whether something is a value, as considered by the syntax definition.

 ### Main